dob71/watchman/llm/readme.txt

 vLLM support was introduced to simplify deploying after fine-tuning using Unsloth (Unsloth's exporting to GGUF is not supported for the vision models at the moment).
 See the fine-tuning notebook for the details.
-It also should be able to supports batching (not supported for mllama in OLLAMA).
+It also should be able to support batching (not supported for mllama in OLLAMA and not yet levraged in Watchnam).

 3. Fine-tuning

 The generic model should not be expected to have a very good accuracy.
-Fine-tuning is almost guaranteed to be necessary for the reasonable performance.
+Fine-tuning is pretty much guaranteed to be necessary for any reasonable accuracy.
-In order to support fine tuning, the system allows to utilize the hidden "dataset" service.
-That servce helps to create a manageable dataset of images where model makes mistakes and then use them to fine-tune.
-The service can be enabled in the config or by manually deleting "dataset.off" file under the folder
-<events_path>/<channel>/<object>/ for the desired channel object combination.
+In order to support the fine tuning, Watchman system provides the hidden "dataset" service.
+That servce helps to create a dataset of images where the model is likely to make mistakes.
+Then corrct them manualy (using Watchman UI) or using a larger model (still TBD), and fine-tune the local model.
+The service can be enabled in the config, on the "System Status" UI page or by manually by deleting the "<events_path>/<channel>/<object>/dataset.off" file for the desired channel object combination.

+When the dataset service is enable the images and the inference info are collected under the "<data_path>/dataset/<channel>/<object>/" folder (the colection stops when the hard limit of 1000 images is reached).
+The Watchman UI can be used to move the working copy of the dataset folder to the queue for labeling (correcting the inference errors), and from there to the training data archive (a pickle file "<data_path>/dataset/train_data.pkl").

-The fine_tune.ipynb notebook in this folder shows an example of fine-tuning the LLAMA 3.2 Vision Instruct with Unsloth and the Watchman "dataset" data, and then deploying the updated model to be served by vLLM.
+The fine_tune.ipynb notebook in this folder shows an example how to use that file for fine-tuning the LLAMA 3.2 Vision Instruct with Unsloth, and then deploy the updated model to be served by vLLM.

+The process of collecting and labeling the data can also be performed manually, using the notebooks.
+Below, there are some details on how the dataset service works and how to use the notebooks provided here, in this folder.

 The dataset images are stored in subfoders under the "dataset" path.
 The subfoder structure is:
   <dataset_path>/<channel>/<object>/<1-...>/
 The service captures (under the numbered subfolders) all the images where model detects the object, as well as each image preceeding any sequence of such detection(s).